ahmedsiam0/MrBullet-SFML/README.md

 - Install following packages: build-essential automake autotools-dev pkg-config libsfml-dev
 - Clone and open terminal inside project directory.
 - Run `build-and-run.sh` script.
-## How to build and run on Windows
-- Install MSYS2
-- Do the same steps of Debian section inside MSYS2 terminal.

 ## Copyrights
 - This project is made for educational purposes.